NOMURA Co.,Ltd. opens new recruiting space "Tokeru" - a relaxing space that blends BIM and sustainability -

 Through simulation using BIM, we were able to optimize the airflow distribution without changing the output of the air conditioning equipment, thereby improving air conditioning efficiency and reducing energy consumption.

-Furthermore, we calculate and analyze CO₂ emissions based on BIM data, quantitatively assess environmental impact, and verify effective measures to reduce CO₂ emissions.By utilizing BIM in this way, we can comprehensively manage each element of design, layout, construction, and environmental performance, realizing a space creation process that achieves both high spatial quality and sustainability at a high level.
+Furthermore, we calculate and analyze CO₂ emissions based on BIM data, quantitatively evaluate environmental impact, and verify effective CO₂ emission reduction measures.
+Through the use of BIM in this way, we integrate and manage each element of design, layout, construction, and environmental performance, realizing a space creation process that achieves a high level of balance between spatial quality and sustainability.

-A video introducing the project's concept, the use of BIM, and sustainability initiatives has been released on NOMURA Co.,Ltd. official YouTube channel.
+A video introducing the concept of this project, its use of BIM, and its commitment to sustainability is available on NOMURA Co.,Ltd. official YouTube channel.

 Related information